CaiJimmy/hugo-theme-stack/README.md

 Please do not remove the "*Theme Stack designed by Jimmy*" text and link.

 If you want to port this theme to another blogging platform, please let me know🙏.

+# Notes for my fork
+The goal of forking this is to try and implement pinned posts - initially in category pages but potentially on the home page